-Following are the local elections on the ballot for the November 7, 2017 Election in Fort Bend County, Texas.
+Following are the local elections on the ballot for the November 6, 2018 Election in Fort Bend County, Texas.
 Candidates are listed in alphabetical order.
 Not all races appear on all ballots.
 Races that cover all of Texas are listed on our Statewide Elections page.
-There may be additional elections going on in some of the individual political entities such as cities, school boards or utility districts.
+There may be additional races on your ballot.
 To view your specific sample ballot, please visit the Fort Bend County Elections Office website.

 (i) denotes incumbent

 D = Democrat, G = Green, I = Independent, L = Libertarian, R = Republican

 Websites are located by internet searches.
 If you are a candidate and would like your website added, please send it to us.
 We do not endorse any candidates or organizations.
 Thank you for voting!

 Lawrence Allen Jr (i) - D